Fuzzy-sh/AHS/Reinforcement_learning/README.md

    - The dataset was split into training, testing, and validation subsets using a 70-20-10 ratio.

 These steps prepare the dataset for further analysis, ensuring data quality, consistency, and ease of use for modeling and research.

+Next step I will work on the actions to make them encoded and work on the reward function to have one columns as the reward before spliting and saving